carbonplan/ocr/docs/usage/data_pipeline.md

 1. `run_wind_region` - for a given region_id, applies wind adjustment and writes that region to an icechunk template.
 2. `sample_risk_region` - for a given region_id, samples the building centroids to the wind adjusted risk raster to get building level risks and writes those to region_specific geoparquet files.

+## 02_Pyramid

+python script that uses ndpyramid to create multi-scale zarr stores for visualization.

 ## 02_Aggregate

 python script that uses duckdb spatial to aggregate region_id specific geoparquet files into a single geoparquet file.